rhurst11/Fintech_Module_5_Challenge/README.md

 ![alt text](https://github.com/rhurst11/Fintech_Module_5_Challenge/blob/main/Screenshots_Mod_5/30_yr_mod_5_CI.png)

+### Question: What are the lower and upper bounds for the expected value of the portfolio in 30 years with a 95% confidence interval?

+Answer:

 There is a 95% chance that the future value of the member's stock and bond portfolio will fall between a range of $167,952.93 and $2,850,171.79.